First Time Ever Weekend Ferry Service For 2019 Newburgh Open Studios

 The Literary Festival is a Safe Harbors of the Hudson event.

-The Festival, which will take place the weekend of October 18, is a collaborative project of Safe Harbors of the Hudson; Dr. Hannah Brooks; author Danielle Trussoni; the Newburgh Free Library; Atlas Studios; and Thornwillow Institute.
+The Festival, which will take place beginning Friday*, the weekend of October 18, is a collaborative project of Safe Harbors of the Hudson; Dr. Hannah Brooks; author Danielle Trussoni; the Newburgh Free Library; Atlas Studios; and Thornwillow Institute, as well as the MTA.